TychoTheTaco/Twitch-Drops-Bot/README.md

 Windows (Command Prompt): `docker run --rm -v %cd%:/app/data -i -t --sig-proxy=false ghcr.io/tychothetaco/twitch-drops-bot`

+Windows (PowerShell): `docker run --rm -v ${PWD}:/app/data -i -t --sig-proxy=false ghcr.io/tychothetaco/twitch-drops-bot`

 Linux: `docker run --rm -v ${PWD}:/app/data -i -t --sig-proxy=false ghcr.io/tychothetaco/twitch-drops-bot`

 To detach from the docker session without terminating it, use `CTRL-P` `CTRL-Q`.

+##### Troubleshooting

+`docker: Error response from daemon: create %cd%: "%cd%" includes invalid characters for a local volume name, only "[a-zA-Z0-9][a-zA-Z0-9_.-]" are allowed.
+If you intended to pass a host directory, use absolute path.`

+You are using the `Command Prompt` command above, but are not using Command Prompt as your terminal.
+Make sure to use the correct command for your OS/terminal.

 #### 3. Customize config.json